Outstanding Scholars in Neuroscience Award Program (OSNAP)

 - a cover letter by the nominee describing their future research interests, research goals, why they should be selected for the award, and how the award will affect their career.
 The letter should also indicate which NIH institute(s) is of interest:

-Award recipients will be announced in April 2022 and will be invited to visit with NIH either in person at the Bethesda, MD campus or virtual (if necessary) for an Award Symposium in 2022.
+Award recipients will be announced in late Spring 2024 and will be invited to visit the NIH either in person at the Bethesda, MD campus or virtual (if necessary) for an Award Symposium in 2024.

 The OSNAP Award includes: